rockerBOO/rest_twitch/README.md

 RestTwitch is a Elixir Library for accessing the Twitch REST API.

-In PRE-ALPHA, and in heavy development.
 Open to all pull requests and contributions.

 To start: